MicrosoftDocs/quantum-docs/articles/concepts-vectors-and-matrices.md

 This notation also allows the norm of a vector $v$ to be written as $\sqrt{\langle v, v\rangle}$.

-We can multiply a vector with a number $c$ to form a new vector whose entries are multiplied by $c$.
-We can also add two vectors $u$ and $v$ to form a new vector whose entries are the sum of the entries of $u$ and $v$.
-These operations are depicted below:
+A vector can be multiplied with a number $c$ to form a new vector whose entries are multiplied by $c$.
+You can also add two vectors $u$ and $v$ to form a new vector whose entries are the sum of the entries of $u$ and $v$.
+These operations are the following:

 $$\mathrm{If}~u =\begin{bmatrix}
 u_1\\\\